-Mike Gonzalez, senior fellow at the Douglas and Sarah Allison Center for Foreign Policy, spent close to 20 years as a journalist, 15 of them reporting from Europe, Asia and Latin America.
-He left journalism to join the administration of President George W. Bush, where he was speechwriter for Securities and Exchange Commission Chairman Christopher Cox before moving on to the State Department’s European Bureau, where he wrote speeches and Op-Eds.
+Mike Gonzalez, the Angeles T. Arredondo E Pluribus Unum Senior Fellow at The Heritage Foundation, writes on critical race theory, identity politics, diversity, multiculturalism, assimilation and nationalism, as well as foreign policy in general.
+He spent close to 20 years as a journalist, 15 of them reporting from Europe, Asia and Latin America.
+He left journalism to join the administration of President George W. Bush, where he was speechwriter for Securities and Exchange Commission Chairman Christopher Cox before moving on to the State Department’s European Bureau.

-Gonzalez holds a bachelor’s degree in communications from Boston’s Emerson College and an MBA from Columbia Business School.
-Fluent in Spanish and French, he reads Italian and Portuguese.
+Gonzalez holds a bachelor’s degree in Communications from Boston’s Emerson College, and a master's in Business Administration from Columbia Business School.

 BLM: The Making of a New Marxist Revolution was published by Encounter Books, Sept.
 7, 2021.

 The Plot to Change America: How Identity Politics is Dividing the Land of the Free was published by Encounter Books in 2020.